5 Best Cell Phone Plans For Kids and Teens

 Thankfully, there are enough carriers who provide cheap phone plans for kids so you can get your kid a phone without breaking the budget.

 Best cell phone plans for kids and teens

 You probably don’t want to spend a ton of money on your kid’s cell phone plan and I don’t blame you.
 It can be difficult to find a good phone plan for your child but it’s not impossible.
 Here are five of the best cell phone plans for kids.

 Tello is a prepaid cell phone service provider with flexible plans and low rates – perfect for kids!
 There are no contracts, no activation fees, no early termination fees and customers get nationwide 4G LTE coverage provided by Sprint’s network.

-Plans start as low as $5 per month and you can customize your plan based on how much data or talking minutes you need.
+Plans start as low as $5 per month and you can customize your plan based on how much data or talking minutes your child needs.
 This allows you to choose exactly what you want without having to pay for something your family does not need.

 There are several plans that have unlimited talk and text.
-However, if you know your child isn’t going to be making too many phone calls, you can create a plan that has 200 minutes to talk, free texting, and 1G of data for just $10 per month.
+However, if you know your child isn’t going to be making too many phone calls, you can create a plan that has 200 minutes to talk, free texting, and 500 MB of data for just $10 per month.

 You can bring your own phone when you sign up for Tello or buy one of their LG, Motorola, or iPhones.
 Their phones range in price but can accommodate any budget.

 Mint Mobile also has cheap cell phone plans for kids starting at $15 per month.
 Like other Mobile Virtual Network Operator (MVNOs), Mint Mobile piggybacks on a major carrier to provide service.
 In their case, they operate on the T-Mobile network.